Nurses Clock In At Home As A Nurse Resource Provider...

 Getting Started; " Clocking In At Home."

 Thank you for your interest in helping foster and heal California's medically fragile foster care infants, children and youths.
 As nurses, we work under Medi-Cal's EPSDT Private Duty Nursing program.
-This is a "NON-WAIVER," EPSDT program.
-It requires nurses to have acute care NICU, PICU, ICU or Pediatric nursing experience.
+It requires nurses to have one year of acute care, NICU, PICU, ICU or hospital nursing experience.
 For pediatric in-home-care nurses, 2000 hours or equivalent nursing experience is required.
-If you have the required nursing experience and if you meet EPSDT’s requirements, this is truly an opportunity to make a deep impact in the life of a child. ***Please make sure you have 5+ months of living expenses, and do not quit your job until you are completely done with the program as well as ready to accept a medically fragile foster care child (or two) within your home.
+If you have the required nursing experience, and if you meet EPSDT’s requirements, this is truly an opportunity to make a deep impact in the life of a child. ***Please make sure you have 5+ months of living expenses, and do not quit your job until you are completely done with the program as well as ready to accept a medically fragile foster care child (or two) within your home.
 Being a Nurse-Foster Provider will be one of the most gallant endeavors of your Nursing Career!

 Becoming A Foster Parent